HKUST-KnowComp/FMG/README.md

 ## Instructions

 For the sake of ease, a quick instruction is given for readers to reproduce the whole process on yelp-50k dataset.
-Note that the programs are testd on CentOS release 6.9(Python 2.7.)
+Note that the programs are testd on **Linux(CentOS release 6.9), Python 2.7 from Anaconda 4.3.6.**

 ### Prerequisites